Effy2014/Federal-Paper-Authorship-Classification/README.md

 * Building a Naive Bayes classifier; using cross validation finding the best tunable parameter mu for Naive Bayes.

 * Using decision tree with Gini impurity cofficient splits and information gain splits.

+* Centered and scaled document term matrices were used for regularized logistic regression.
+The data is regularized because p>n for this data.